-Of the 63 administrative misconduct investigations we reviewed for this reporting period, one involved an externally generated anonymous complaint.
-Five involved external third-party complaints.
-None of the criminal misconduct investigations we reviewed during this reporting period were generated due to an anonymous or third-party complaint.
-We have not become aware of any evidence that indicates that MCSO refused to accept and complete any investigations initiated by third-party or anonymous complainants.
-None of the 63 administrative misconduct investigations we reviewed during this reporting period included any allegations indicating that any third-party or anonymous complaint was not appropriately accepted and investigated.
+Of the 93 administrative misconduct investigations we reviewed for this reporting period, five involved externally generated anonymous complaints.
+Four others were third-party complaints.
+One of the four criminal misconduct investigations we reviewed was also generated due to an anonymous complaint.
+We have not become aware of any evidence indicating that MCSO refused to accept and complete any investigations initiated by third-party or anonymous complainants.
+None of the 93 administrative misconduct investigations we reviewed during this reporting period included any allegations indicating that any third-party or anonymous complaint was not appropriately accepted and investigated.